Million Yen Women

-Million Yen Women (100万円の女たち, Hyaku-manen no Onna-tachi) is a Japanese manga series written and illustrated by Shunju Aono.
+Million Yen Women (100万円の女たち, Hyaku-man'en no Onna-tachi) is a Japanese manga series written and illustrated by Shunju Aono.
 It was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from November 2015 to September 2016.
 The series was adapted into a television drama series in 2017, co-produced by Netflix and TV Tokyo co-production, starring Yojiro Noda, lead vocalist of Radwimps.

 Plot

 Shin Michima is an unpopular novelist.
 He has lived with five mysterious women in the same house for half a year.
 Minami Shirakawa loves coffee.
 Hitomi Tsukamoto loves black tea, yoga and reading good books.
 Yuki Kobayashi is a polite woman and loves roasted green tea.
 Midori Suzumura is a high school student and loves acerola juice.
 Nanaka Seki loves drinking milk.

 These five women pay Shin a million yen every month for rent and living expenses, about 30x higher than normal.
 They have rules in the house and questions about the women are banned.